Chinese Festivals and Holidays calendar

 A dragon boat race at Foshan, Guangdong.
 2011 Copyright © Dreamstime see image license

 The highpoint of the sun's journey at the Summer Solstice in the year marks the start of the warmest part of the year, but also the reduction in day length.
 This became the Dragon Boat Festival on the fifth day of the fifth month which often falls near the summer solstice.
 As well as procuring rain from the water controlling dragons for the summer crops, it commemorates the life of Qu Yuan (340-278 BCE), an incorruptible public official who drowned himself in defiance of unjust rule.
 Many boats went out in search for his body and from this legend dragon boat races take place throughout the world.
 Triangular rice cakes 粽子 zòng zi and garlic 蒜 suàn are particular associated with this festival, some are fed to the fish on the basis that they would then leave Qu Yuan's body alone.
 Two teams of 15-30 people race each other in boats with a decorated dragon prow.
+One person stands and beats the drum to set the rhythm of the rowers.
 It is only recently (2008) that this has become an official public holiday again.
 Hong Kong is well known for the large number of races that take place each year.
 The fifth month is generally regarded as the most unlucky month and charms were used to keep the bad influence at bay, for example with pictures of Zhong Kui or putting iris flowers over the door.
 Traditionally Realgar wine (containing Arsenic sulfide) was drunk to kill off internal parasites and infections.

 Dates : Fri Jun 7 2019 Wed May 27 2020 Mon Jun 14 2021